 In my minds’ eye, God’s heart is larger than the entire solar system, and His love for His creation goes deeper than the deepest ocean.
 His heart is purer than the finest golds, and His presence exudes royalty.
 He’s seated in majesty and robed in the proper dress for a King.
-My idea of royalty and majesty in motion is conveyed through the majestic colors purple, gold and the sparks of white surrounding the gold heart.
-In spite of the truth that God rested after the sixth day of creation; (Gen. 2:2), He’s forever in motion as LORD over all.
+My idea of royalty and majesty in motion is conveyed through the majestic colors purple, gold, and the sparks of white surrounding the gold heart.
+In spite of the truth that God rested after the sixth day of creation; (Gen. 2:2), He’s forever in motion as LORD overall.

 HIS HEART OR HIS HAND?

 What’s most important to you, God’s heart or His hand?
-Some of us are after God’s heart, while most only desire to have what’s in His hand.
+Some of us are after God’s heart, while others desire to have what’s in His hand.
 Laying claim to the blessings are most important for many who follow Christ.
 The things that He can do for them outweighs having a personal relationship with Him.